tbm/homepage/content/debian/nslu2/faq.md

 <h3>Is Debian on the NSLU2 fully supported?</h3>

-Debian includes support for the Linksys NSLU2.
-Unfortunately, no installer is provided for Debian 6.0 (squeeze) or Debian 7 (wheezy) since the installer runs out of memory on the NSLU2.
-However, you can install a
+Debian 8 (jessie) includes some support for the Linksys NSLU2.
+There is no installer but you can install a <a href = "../unpack/">tar ball of Debian 7</a> and then upgrade to Debian 8.

-<a href = "../unpack/">tar ball of Debian</a>.
+Please note that Debian 8 is the last release to support the NSLU2.
+There won't be support in Debian 9 (stretch).

 <h3>The NSLU2 is slow... what alternatives are there to the NSLU2?</h3>